Today In History

 The emperor who'd ruled for forty-four years abandoned 1.2 million people in Chang'an with just hours' warning.
 Xuanzong fled west on July 14th, 756, as An Lushan's rebel army closed in—taking his favorite concubine Yang Guifei, his guards, and his legitimacy.
 His own troops mutinied twenty miles out, strangling Yang and leaving her body roadside.
 They blamed her family for the war.
 The Tang Dynasty survived another 150 years, but China's golden age ended the moment that convoy left the capital gates.

-The Burgundians hand Joan of Arc to Bishop Pierre Cauchon, transferring her from military captors to an ecclesiastical court eager for a conviction.
-This transaction seals her fate, leading directly to the trial that ends in her execution by fire on May 30, 1431.
+The Burgundians handed Joan of Arc to Bishop Pierre Cauchon of Beauvais, transferring her from military captors to an ecclesiastical court controlled by England's allies.
+Cauchon had been personally selected to preside over her trial because of his loyalty to the English crown, ensuring the proceedings would deliver a guilty verdict.
+This transaction sealed Joan's fate, leading directly to the rigged heresy trial and her execution by burning at the stake on May 30, 1431, in Rouen's marketplace.

 Scotland gambled a quarter of its entire liquid capital—roughly £400,000—on five ships heading to Panama's fever coast.
 The Caledonia, St. Andrew, Unicorn, Dolphin, and Endeavour carried 1,200 colonists from Leith in July 1698, convinced they'd build a trading empire at Darién.
 Within eight months, 400 were dead from disease and starvation.
 The survivors abandoned New Edinburgh before year's end.
 The financial catastrophe bankrupted Scottish nobles and merchants alike, making union with England seven years later not just politically convenient but economically necessary.
 Sometimes an empire dies before it's born.